 CVS is a diagnostic test that detects chromosome abnormalities and genetic disorders with high levels of accuracy (98-99%).
 Although the probabilities of identification are high, this test does not measure the severity of these disorders.
 This test does not help identify neural tube defects.

-What are the risks and side effects to the mother or baby?
+Are there risks or side effects to the mother or baby?

 Although CVS is considered to be a safe procedure, it is recognized as an invasive diagnostic test that does pose potential risks.
 Miscarriage is the primary risk related to CVS occurring 1 out of every 100 procedures.